Risk management

 Read more

-Amplifon operates in a medical sector which is regulated differently in the different countries where the Group is present.
+Amplifon operates in the medical sector which is regulated differently in different countries.
 The areas which are the most relevant for Amplifon relate to: i) coverage by national health agencies or insurance companies; ii) the sale and distribution of hearing aids and, more specifically, the requisites and qualifications of the professionals who may select, apply and sell hearing solutions; iii) technical aspects of the hearing aids.
-A change in regulations (for example, in reimbursement conditions, in the scope of and access to public insurance, in the role of the ENT doctors and, above all, the hearing aid specialists, in the qualifications needed to sell hearing aids and related services) could have a direct, even significant, impact on the markets and, consequently, on performance.
+A change in regulations (for example, in insurance coverage, in the scope of and access to public insurance, in the role of the ENT doctors and, above all, the qualifications of the hearing aid specialists needed to sell hearing aids and related services) could have a direct, even significant, impact (including in light of possible pressures from the local authorities/health insurance companies) on the market and, consequently, on performance.

-In general, Amplifon has adopted a series of measures which ensure the ability to react to any regulatory changes in a timely manner by constantly monitoring the regulatory issues in the countries where it is present and preparing the action plans that might be needed.
+Amplifon has adopted a series of measures which ensure the ability to react to any regulatory changes in a timely manner by constantly monitoring the regulatory issues in the countries where it is present and preparing the action plans that might be needed.
+Overall, in light also of the current global market conditions, Amplifon monitors regulatory issues in the countries in which it operates and the implementation of possible actions needed to react to potential changes in the regulatory environment quickly.

 Technological innovation